 American Education Services is a company that services private student loans and loans through the Federal Family Education Loan program.
 While the FFEL program was discontinued in 2010, millions of these loans are still in repayment.
 If AES services your student loan, it’s a good idea to learn about how this company can help you manage your payments.

-What is American Education Services and what does it do?
+What is American Education Services?

 In 1963, the Pennsylvania Higher Education Assistance Agency established American Education Services to help service loans through the Federal Family Education Loan Program.
 The FFEL program allowed private lenders to provide federally guaranteed student loans to borrowers, including Stafford Loans, unsubsidized Stafford Loans, federal PLUS loans and federal consolidation loans.
 AES now services student loans from private lenders, as well.